SurrealNumber/CoreTitleInheritance/readme.txt

 for some reason the localization at least is saying that a county title is not greater or equal to county missing title name for is not realm capital and is not primary title.
-Seems when looking for childrent it is looking for the title to be de-jure liege or above the title. <- Actually that looks to be part of will break core chain.<- don't know why that one is being triggered.
+Seems when looking for childrent it is looking for the title to be de-jure liege or above the title. <- Actually that looks to be part of will break core chain.<- don't know why that one is being triggered. could designate duchy core after I had the empire.
+Something funky is going on.
+It looks like either it is looking for a higher tier title, or is checking going too high? problem has been reversed - things which I should not be able to core nan now be cored.
+County of pavia is showing up incharacter limit as a core title, but it does not have the modifier.<- fixed this bug (I think) prestige modifier on province does not effect the character.
+The check for if I can core the duchy of lombardy seems to be checked based on my _primary_title_! beyond problems designating, the duchy in question should have been auto cored.

+Looks like de-designating does too much with modifiers Need any_this_title_or_de_jure_above
+Need IS_CORE_TITLE_TRIGGER
+It looks like core_title_item is only returning the first core title. <- checked and doing every_core_title_item is returning the right amount of things.